- What is a cyber range

 cyber ranges help states train people for work in defending their own vulnerable digital assets.

 Indeed, states have suffered greatly from ransomware attacks and other threats in recent years.
 The ranges also help attract talent to work for state governments, which can have trouble competing with private industry when it comes to hiring security staffers.
-States that have constructed cyber ranges include Florida, Arizona, Michigan, Georgia, Arkansas, and Virginia.

 Georgia offers a good example.
 In 2018, the state started building a $35 million cybersecurity facility, which includes a cyber range.
-According to then Governor Nathan Deal, who announced the project, cyber protection for Georgia’s people, businesses, and government institutions was a “paramount concern.”
+According to then-Governor Nathan Deal, who announced the project, cyber protection for Georgia’s people, businesses, and government institutions was a “paramount concern.”

 According to GovTech.com, the cyber range will be available virtually as well as in-person, offering the ability to test technology, assess skills gaps in staff, and enable students to train in a safe environment.